michael2012z/BitBible/markdown/Etheridge/files/Col.md

 24. And know that from our Lord you receive the reward in the inheritance; for the Lord the Meshiha you serve.

-25. But he who injureth is recompensed as he had injured, and there is no acceptance of persons.Faces.
+25. But he who injureth is recompensed as he had injured, and there is no acceptance of persons.

 ## Colossians 4